This article was updated in 2021

-Wikipedia, an arguably reliable source for preliminary information and research that professors abhor and students secretly love, appears to be in a funding crisis on the surface.
+Wikipedia, an arguably reliable source for preliminary information and research that professors abhor and students secretly love, appears to be in a funding crisis on the surface, as the website is asking its users to ‘Donate to Wikipedia’ when opened.
 The site, established in 2001, has grown to become one of the largest sources of information today which disseminates knowledge to millions of readers across the globe.
 It's also how several science projects got made, many examinations passed, films "watched" and books "read".

 Wikipedia's appeal is such that, according to SimilarWeb, it had 5.2 billion visits in July 2020 and was the eighth most popular site in the world.